joyzengyaya/Running-SAS-in-Python/README.md

 # Running-SAS-in-Python
-A demo for executing SAS in Python with SASPy
+A demo for executing SAS code in Python via SASPy